The following are policies related to business travel for Calvin University staff and faculty.

 - On occasions where ten (10) or more travelers plan to leave and arrive at the same destination, savings can be obtained by entering into a group contract.
 For information on making these arrangements, please see the Group Travel dropdown below.

-- Chartering of non-commercial aircraft by Calvin College faculty and staff must be coordinated through Financial Services to ensure use of operators who meet commercial safety standards.
+- Chartering of non-commercial aircraft by Calvin University faculty and staff must be coordinated through Financial Services to ensure use of operators who meet commercial safety standards.

 Making arrangements in advance